System Acceptance Review

 SAR Video

 SAR Videos are limited to a single video that is no longer than 5 minutes (5:00).
 Teams may use any combination of video techniques - to include individuals talking, rover demonstrations, voiced-over-slides, etc. However, audio quality of any voice used is absolutely imperative, even at the expense of video quality.
-Do not include background music that makes voices hard to hear and understand.
+Do not include background music that is loud or makes voices hard to hear and understand.
 The use of captions/subtitles is encouraged, especially for non-native English speakers.
 Videos must be submitted via a link to YouTube.
 Videos must be publicly accessible and searchable.
 By submitting the SAR Video, teams acknowledge that some or all of their video may be utilized by URC for promotion purposes.

 Judges will not consider any content after 5:00 in the video, regardless of the situation or content remaining.